StaCu/ttihp-snake-game/docs/info.md

 The game speed can be changed by pressing up/down while asserting restart.
 It is linked to the VGA display refresh rate with a controllable factor (1-32), which slows down the game speed accordingly.
 Default is 15, which results in 4 updates per second.

+Colorblind mode can be enabled by pressing right while asserting restart.
+This swaps the green and blue color channel, resulting in a blue snake.

 Additionally, the game exposes three signals about the game state that could be used to e.g. add external sound effects.